mwette/nyacc/doc/nyacc-ug.md

 **Reporting Bugs**

-Please report bugs by navigating with your browser to `https://savannah.nongnu.org/projects/nyacc` and select the "Submit New" item under the "Bugs" menu.
+Please report bugs by navigating with your browser to `https://github.com/mwette/nyacc/issues`.
 Alternatively, ask on the Guile user's mailing list <guile-user@gnu.org>.

 **The Free Documentation License**